Skip to contents

 Evaluate residence patch classification and parameters

-The function atl_check_res_patch() can be used to evaluate the residence patch classification, by tag and tide.
-The title of the plot gives standard information about the data and the water level for the corresponding tide.
-It plots the track with residence patches on a map and shows the duration (time in a patch in min) as coloured polygon on the map and as plot against the time in a separate plot.
+The function atl_check_res_patch() can be used to evaluate the residence patch classification by tag and tide ID. the function plots the track with residence patches on a map and shows the duration (time in a patch in min) as coloured polygon on the map and as plot against the time in a separate plot.
 Time starts on the top and goes from high tide to high tide (solid blue lines), as well as indicating low tide (dashed blue line).
+The title of the plot gives basic information about the data and the water level for the corresponding tide.

-We can select one tag and tide to plot the data.
-Additionally, we need to specify the offset of the tidal data we use (e.g. 30 min for Terschelling) and a buffer (in m) around the residence patch data to create a polygon.
-This buffer should best be lim_spat_indep.
+We can select one tag and tide to plot.
+Additionally, we need to specify the offset for the tidal data we use (e.g. 30 min for West-Terschelling) and a buffer (in m) around the residence patch data to create the polygon.
+This buffer should be set to half of lim_spat_indep (maximum distance between subsequent residence patches at which they will be considered independent), ensuring that the polygons around residence patches correspond to the spatial distance threshold used to merge residence patches.

 atl_check_res_patch(